I dare you to think bigger, to act bigger, and to be bigger, and I promise you a richer and more exciting life if you do.

 Set Goals Beyond Your Comfort Zone

-Thinking big and setting goals that are beyond your comfort zone goes hand-in-hand.
+Thinking big and setting goals that are beyond your comfort zone go hand-in-hand.
 In fact, the size and the degree of difficulty of obtaining your goal will provide you with a good indication of how BIG you are thinking at any particular moment.
-However, we must of course keep in mind that setting goals that are too far beyond our reach is actually counterproductive.
+However, we must, of course, keep in mind that setting goals that are too far beyond our reach are actually counterproductive.
 If these goals are not attained, then it could lead to stress, worry, fear, procrastination and a plethora of other limiting emotions and behaviors.

 Your goals must be believable, achievable and must effectively follow the SMART FOR ME goal setting method.

 Some goals might seem easy to achieve on the surface.
 However, if you fiddle around with the time-frame a little bit, you will find that even the easiest of goals can become somewhat challenging.